NVIDIAGameWorks/toolkit-remix/README.md

 Use `tools/test_runner.bat --help` to run any of them.
 There are:

 * (TBD) `unittests` - C++ test of particular interface/plugin
-* `pythontests` - python test of bindings (+plugin), which run without running Kit itself
+* `startuptests` - start and quit tests for experiences
-* `kittests` - python tests of extension inside of running Kit
+* `pythontests` - python tests of extension inside of running Kit

 Example: